Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 Desember 2024 03.28.00 UTC
+- WIB: Sabtu, 14 Desember 2024 04.23.44 UTC
-- WITA: Sabtu, 14 Desember 2024 04.28.00 UTC
+- WITA: Sabtu, 14 Desember 2024 05.23.44 UTC
-- WIT: Sabtu, 14 Desember 2024 05.28.00 UTC
+- WIT: Sabtu, 14 Desember 2024 06.23.44 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Friends are like money in the bank, longer you keep them, the more they are worth!!!"

-Kategori: motivational
+Kategori: friendship